top of page

 One such onlooker was the eminent tango singer Héctor de Rosas (one of Astor Piazzolla’s favourite singers and collaborators) who would go on to become Leonardo’s first formal singing teacher.
 Rosas was followed later by the soprano Nilda Hoffmann, with whom Leonardo learned classical technique.
 This led to an illustrious career performing some of bel canto’s greatest roles in operas such as Rigoletto, Tosca, La Boheme and La Traviata amongst many others, across Latin America’s principal opera houses and concert halls.
 Leonardo’s singing has been praised by Plácido Domingo, Alfredo Kraus and Teresa Berganza, with whom he has also taken numerous masterclasses.

-Following two degrees in Spanish and French at the University of Cambridge (including a year abroad studying Piano at Argentina’s Conservatorio Nacional Superior in Buenos Aires) and an MMus in Piano at Trinity College of Music in London, HELEN GLAISHER-HERNANDEZ now combines her two great loves - music and hispanicity - as a concert pianist, musicologist, curator and educator specialising in Luso-Hispanic repertoire.
+Following degrees in Spanish and French at the University of Cambridge (including a year abroad studying Piano at Argentina’s Conservatorio Nacional Superior in Buenos Aires) and an MMus in Piano at Trinity College of Music, she now combines her two great loves - music and hispanicity - as a concert pianist, producer, educator and Iberican specialist committed to the decolonisation of music programming and performance.

-Helen also works for ILAMS as Artistic Director of Echoes Festival.
+Helen also works for ILAMS as Artistic Director of Echoes Festival, and teaches Piano at the Sheffield Music Academy.

 Helen Glaisher-Hernández